How to Preheat an Oven Properly (and When It Matters)

 4. Avoid Opening the Door

-Opening the oven door during preheating lets heat escape and can significantly increase warm-up time.
+Opening the oven door during preheating lets heat escape and increases the time needed to reach temperature.

 When Does Preheating Really Matter?